-Since 2007, the Jewish Leadership Training Institute (JLTI), a program of the Tampa Jewish Federation and the Jewish Federation of Pinellas & Pasco Counties, has invited emerging young leaders from the Tampa Bay area to participate in an innovative, eleven-session, leadership development experience.
-Graduates have held leadership positions on boards and committees of local Jewish organizations and agencies on both sides of the Bay and have also made lifelong friendships and connections to other young professionals.
+The Tampa Jewish Federation and the Jewish Federation of Pinellas & Pasco Counties invite emerging young leaders from the Tampa Bay area to participate in this innovative, eleven-program, leadership development experience.
+Now in its 14th year, JLTI is designed to inspire young professionals to get involved and take on leadership roles in the Tampa Bay Jewish community.
+Throughout the years, graduates have held leadership positions on boards and committees of local Jewish organizations and agencies on both sides of the Bay.

 “A critical piece of JLTI is that it introduced me to key leaders in the community, people who have been at the table a long time and gave me some insight into how decisions are made.
 It’s enabled me to create relationships with successful people who have been willing to be a sounding board as I’ve gotten more deeply involved and invested in the community.”

 “JLTI helped make Federation more tangible.
 I gained more exposure to the community and better understood how Federation helps and supports people in here in Tampa and around the world.
 I was also connected to other like-minded people who want to heal the world.
 Everyone who participates has the passion, drive and will to dedicate themselves to making the world a better place.”

 “It was very meaningful to lead an organization that has a goal of caring for and enhancing the lives of the elderly, which is one of the biggest mitzvahs we can do.
 JLTI introduced me to the variety of local Jewish organization and sparked my passion for Jewish involvement.”